United States bankruptcy courts

 The Federal Rules of Bankruptcy Procedure (FRBP) govern procedure in the U.S. bankruptcy courts.

 Decisions of the bankruptcy courts are not collected and published in an official reporter produced by the government.
 Instead, the de facto official source for opinions of the bankruptcy courts is West's Bankruptcy Reporter, published privately by Thomson West.

 Bankruptcy courts appoint a trustee to represent the interests of the creditors and administer the cases.
-The U.S. Trustee appoints Chapter 7 trustees for a renewable period of 1 year, Chapter 13 trustees are "standing trustees" who administrate cases in a specific geographic region.
+The U.S. Trustee appoints Chapter 7 trustees for a renewable period of 1 year, Chapter 13 trustees are "standing trustees" who administer cases in a specific geographic region.